GuilhermeCunha79/lapr2/docs/SprintB/US8/US8_RegisterANewClinicalAnalysisLaboratory.md

 > **Question** When starting a new clinical analysis laboratory registration, should the entered requested data be showed to the user for confirmation purposes?

 > **Answer** It is always a good practice to validate and ask for confirmation.

+> **Question** Which type/format has LaboratoryID, address, name, phone number, and TIN number on Clinical Analysis Laboratory?

+> **Answer** Each Clinical Analysis Laboratory is characterized by the following attributes:
+Laboratory ID: five alphanumeric characters;
+Name: A string with no more than 20 characters;
+Address: A string with no more than 30 characters;
+Phone Number: 11 digit number;
+TIN number: 10 digit number;
+Type of tests performed by the lab.
+All information is required.

 > **Question** Are two Clinical Analysis Laboratories with the same:
-Laboratory ID,
+a) Laboratory ID OR
-name,
-address,
-phone Number, and
+b) name OR
+c) address OR
+d) phone Number OR
-TIN number
+e) TIN number
+allowed to exist?

 > **Answer** Only the name of two CAL can be same.

 > **Question** Can a parameter be classified in more than one parameter category?